Download as PDF (Introduction and Action Plan Teaching Strategies)

 - If you are uncertain how to interpret your student ratings in order to determine the focus of your teaching enhancement, you may want to refer to Interpreting and Using Student Ratings of Teaching Effectiveness.

-- If you plan to modify your current student ratings form or create a new form, you may want to refer to Student Ratings of Teaching Effectiveness: Using the OIRA Item Bank to Create Your Own Form.
+- If you plan to modify your current student ratings form or create a new form, you may want to refer to Student Ratings of Teaching Effectiveness: Using the OIR Item Bank to Create Your Own Form.

 - If you are interested in a general discussion on the uses and common questions associated with student ratings, you may want to refer to What’s the Use of Student Ratings of Teaching Effectiveness?